Islamic design

 There will have been masaajid in Qatar for centuries, associated with settlements such as that at Zubarah, an early settlement on the north-west corner of the peninsula.
 While these are likely to have followed the pattern established centuries earlier for masaajid, their three-dimensional form is lost.
 Most of the old style masaajid still standing were constructed around the middle of the twentieth century, the earliest two being dated to around 1935, these being the al-Ayuwni masjid in Wakra, and the Bin Obaid masjid in al-Salata.
 Both of them served fishing communities and were constructed near to the coast line as were similar masaajid in Sumaismah, Khor and Ruwais.

-The minarets of an old and new mosque in Wakra, 1973 The minarets of an old and new mosque in Wakra, 1973
+The minarets of an old and new mosque in Wakra, 1973 The minarets of an old and new mosque in Wakra, 1973 An aerial image of the minarets of an old and new mosque in Wakra, 1974

-Old masaajid, such as that shown above at Ruwais, form attractive and familiar groupings that can still be seen all around the peninsula, though they are gradually being replaced by more modern versions where there is still a need for worship at that location.
-In some parts of the country it is, or was, possible to see both old and new structures side by side as is shown in these two photographs taken in Wakra in May 1973.
-The photographs illustrate one of the simple, traditional styles of manara with, behind or beside it, a typical design that was constructed with the early oil income from from the nineteen sixties.
-This style of masjid was constructed from concrete blocks and reinforced concrete and was able to reach greater heights than the hasa and juss constructions that characterised the early masaajid of the peninsula.
+Old masaajid, such as that shown above at Ruwais, form attractive and familiar groupings that can still be seen all around the peninsula, though they are gradually being replaced by more modern versions where there is still a need for worship at that location, and with more funds available.
+In some parts of the country it is, or was, possible to see both old and new structures side by side as is shown in these three photographs taken in Wakra, the first two in May 1973, the third, aerial image in 1974.

 Suq Waqf mosque tower